featdd/dpn_glossary/Documentation/Configuration/ExtensionSettings/Index.rst

   Data Type
     string

+  Default
+    tx_dpn_glossary_exclude

   Description
-    Comma list of classes which are not allowed on any parent of the parsing tag
+    Comma list of classes which are not allowed on any parent of the parsing tag. can be used to :ref:` exclude content from being parsed
+    <example-exclude-content>`

 .. container:: table-row